lividavi19/php-file-uploader/README.md

 ```

 ## Unsuccessful Upload
-If upload was not successful, the function will return an empty string `""`.
-Note in the code snippet below, the `$fileName` will have an empty string stored in it.
+If upload was not successful, the function will return an empty string `""`
+For example in the code snippet below, the `$fileName` will have an empty string stored in it.
 You can proceed with the execution of your code depending on this value, for-instance prompting users that file upload failed, :point_down:
 ```
 // The upload() function expects a file as the first argument
 // Since we are calling the function with a string as the first argument